UWPCE-PythonCert/Py300/source/debugging.rst

 an exception will be raised

 The exception will bubble up the call stack until it is handled.
-If it's not handled by the bottom of the stack, the interpreter will exit the program.
+If it's not handled anywhere in the stack, the interpreter will exit the program.

 .. nextslide::